Science, Technology, Engineering, Arts and Mathematics

 Under the direction of Bob Taylor, students learn to code and engage in hands-on experiences that will prepare them for the future!
 To learn more about the skills taught as a part of the STEM Club, download and read about the accessible coding activities Coding instruction at KSSB.

 In Collaboration with KSSB, Apple hosted a coding/robotics event at the Apple Store in the Country Club Plaza for students who are blind or who have a visual impairment.
-On January 14, 2019, students in grades 8-12 were invited to the Apple Store for lessons in coding directed by the Apple store Staff.
+On October 2nd, 2019 students in grades 8-12 were invited to the Apple Store for lessons in coding directed by the Apple store Staff.
+October 11, 2019 KSSB staff visited the Apple Store for discussions on Apple Accessibility.

 This innovative collaboration will continue….
 Keep watching for future announcements!